egor7/blog-1/csv/csv.md

 The test ran on a `n1-standard-4` GCP virtual machine.
 The run times of the kdb+ solution would further drop with machines of more cores, as kdb+ 4.0 makes use of [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).

 ## Conclusion
-Many tools out there to process CSV files.
+There are myriads of libraries out there to process CSV files, and many have its reasons to exist.
 Kdb+ has an excellent open-source library `csvutil.q`/`csvguess.q` with a sophisticated type-inference engine.
 Once you convert CSV into a kdb+ in-memory table, you can easily cope with problems other tools handle only with difficulty - if at all.
 You can express complex logic in a readable way, that is easy to maintain, simply by wrapping the q interpreter that loads the library into a shell function.
 The solution is [greener](https://kx.com/blog/kdb-enables-green-computing/) than alternative approaches as it executes faster and requires a smaller amount of memory.

 #### Acknowledgement
 I would like to express my gratitude to [Stephen Taylor](https://www.linkedin.com/in/stephen-taylor-b5ba78/), [Tim Thornton](https://www.linkedin.com/in/tthornton6/), [Rebecca Kelly](https://www.linkedin.com/in/kellyr13/) and [Rian O'Cuinneagain](https://github.com/rianoc) who provided valuable feedback and improved the content considerably.